sifaka-ai/sifaka/MYPY_ERROR_TRACKING.md

 29. `sifaka/chain/state.py` - Fixed conditional expressions using 'and' operators in docstring examples and class methods
 30. `sifaka/chain/interfaces.py` - Fixed incompatible types in async methods by properly using asyncio.get_running_loop() and ensuring proper return types
 31. `sifaka/utils/errors/safe_execution.py` - Fixed returning Any from function declared to return "Union[T, ErrorResult]" by adding explicit type annotations
+32. `sifaka/critics/base/protocols.py` - Fixed import conflicts with CriticMetadata class by using aliased imports and updating docstrings
+33. `sifaka/critics/base/factories.py` - Fixed type errors in create_critic and create_basic_critic functions by using explicit type casting and direct instantiation
+34. `sifaka/critics/base/__init__.py` - Fixed circular import issues by importing directly from implementation modules instead of from the package itself
+35. `sifaka/critics/base/metadata.py` - Fixed return type in `with_extra` method to use proper generic type annotation and improved example code in docstring to avoid type errors
+36. `sifaka/models/utils.py` - Fixed return type in `create_error_result` function to use specific type instead of union type, removed double Optional in `try_generate` function, and removed unused Union import
+37. `sifaka/critics/implementations/self_rag.py` - Fixed conditional expressions using 'and' operators, fixed return types in functions that return Any but should return str, and fixed type compatibility issues with SelfRAGCriticConfig